choonchernlim/mac-dev-bootstrap/README.md

 - Run `mac-dev-bootstrap.sh` to begin the installation.

+> Note: If you see this Homebrew error ( **Error: It seems there is already an App at '/Applications/[NAME].app'** ),
+> this is because you may have already installed the app before running the playbook.
+To fix this, simply delete the
+> app, then rerun the playbook.
+You will not lose your app's configuration.

 - To install/configure just specific installation(s), run `mac-dev-bootstrap.sh --tags "[ROLE_TAG(S)]"`, ex:
   - `mac-dev-bootstrap.sh --tags "nvm"`: Install just NVM.
   - `mac-dev-bootstrap.sh --tags "nvm,gcloud"`: Install NVM and Google Cloud SDK.

 - To update all the tools in the future, run `update` in the terminal.

-## Troubleshooting

-### Error: It seems there is already an App at '/Applications/[NAME].app'

-This is due to the fact the app was already installed before running the playbook.
-To fix this, simply delete the app and rerun the playbook.
-You will not lose your app's configuration.

 ## One-Time Setup